guppyfish123/SOC_Lab/Installation/Shuffle.md

   ```
 <br>

-Shuffle is now be running on our host and accessable through `https://<HOST_IP>:3443` webpage on your browser.
+Shuffle is now be running on our host and accessible through `https://<HOST_IP>:3443` webpage on your browser.
 When accessing for the first time you should be prompted to create your admin account.